Consensys/doc.goquorum/docs/Concepts/Multitenancy/MultiplePrivateStates.md

 ## Tessera Q2T Communication Changes

 MPS introduces a new QT2 endpoint `/residentGroups` to return the resident groups defined in Tessera.
 This endpoint is invoked at GoQuorum startup to retrieve all resident groups.
-These details are kept in memory in quorum, so the [Private State Manager] is able to resolve these resident groups to the corresponding private state.
+These details are kept in memory in GoQuorum, so the [Private State Manager] is able to resolve these resident groups to the corresponding private state.

 ## Accessing a Private State